google-deepmind/deepmind-research/alphafold_casp13/README.md

 *   **torsion/**: Contains 1 subfolder as there was only a single replica.
 This folder contains contains the predicted ASA, secondary structure, backbone torsions and a pickle file with the distogram for each crop.
-It also contains an `ensemble` directory with the ensembled torsions.
+It also contains an `ensemble` directory, which contains a copy of the predicted output as there is only a single replica in this case.
 *   **pasted/**: Contains distograms obtained from the ensembled distograms by pasting.
 An RR contact map file is computed from this pasted distogram.
     **This is the final distogram that was used in the subsequent AlphaFold